-- Clinical agencies must also approve placements for students with positive drug screens or the placement will be cancelled.
+- If the MRO attempts to contact a student about the results of their drug screen and the student fails to respond within 3 business days, the school will again contact the student by email and / or by telephone.
+If the student still does not respond to the MRO within 2 business days, this will be treated as a positive drug screen (see below for policy regarding positive screens). - Clinical agencies must also approve placements for students with positive drug screens or the placement will be cancelled.
 If the MRO cleared the positive test, then that documentation along with the health provider's note documenting the prescription use must also be sent to the Clinical agency for review and clearance for placement.
 If the placement is not approved, another placement option will be considered for that individual.
-Agencies that are members of the ACEMAPP placement system require that they be informed of positive drug screens. - To ensure confidentiality, one undergraduate and one graduate liaison within the UMSN will be identified as the contact people to receive positive drug screen reports and will convey that information to the appropriate program Associate Dean. - Any clinical or research related activity will immediately be suspended pending the outcomes of an inquiry. - The drug screen results and details of these or related findings remain the sole responsibility and privilege of the UMSN and for sake of confidentiality.
+Agencies that are members of the ACEMAPP placement system require that they be informed of positive drug screens. - To ensure confidentiality, one undergraduate and one graduate liaison within the UMSN will be identified as the contact people to receive positive drug screen reports and will convey that information to the appropriate program Associate Dean or designee. - Any clinical or research related activity will immediately be suspended pending the outcomes of an inquiry. - The drug screen results and details of these or related findings remain the sole responsibility and privilege of the UMSN for the sake of confidentiality.
 The results are maintained within the compliance documentation system maintained by the vendor and are not placed in the student academic files.
-Results of the screen are not specifically reported but all external and internal communication would indicate that the student is "not in compliance" with requirements for clinical placement or research activity.
-However, as stated earlier, the positive results would be shared with the clinical or research agency per agency guidelines if the MRO clears the student for placements. - The student will be interviewed by the Associate Dean and any other UMSN officials relevant to the situation and referred for a substance use evaluation to a facility and/or health provider professional specializing in substance abuse treatment, as specified by the UMSN. - The student will be responsible for any expenses related to the substance use evaluation and treatment. - The student must be evaluated for substance use by the health professional and must sign a ROI allowing the evaluator to report findings and recommendations for treatment related to the substance use to the Associate Dean of the student's respective program at UMSN. - If the student refuses to obtain a substance use evaluation or sign a RIO allowing the UMSN access to recommendations from the evaluation, this will result in the inability to continue in the clinical or research areas in any affiliated agency until these are completed. - The Associate Dean or designee will review the recommendations and make a determination regarding the student's ability to continue their clinical or research activities at that point in time.
-Consideration will be given to the nature of the substance use, impairment, treatment recommendations, and affiliated agency requirements. - Students for whom no treatment recommendations are made will be referred to an education program related to substance use such as those on alcohol or marijuana use. - In the event that the results of the substance use evaluation indicate need for treatment, the UMSN will require that the student sign a ROI from the health professional conducting the treatment.
-The UMSN will request recommendations from the health provider as well as a negative drug screen in order for the student to return to any clinical or research activity in an agency.
+Positive results are not specifically reported but all external and internal communication would indicate that the student is "not in compliance" with requirements for clinical placement or research activity.
+However, as stated earlier, the positive results would be shared with the clinical or research agency per agency guidelines if the MRO clears the student for placements. - The student will be interviewed by the Associate Dean and any other UMSN officials relevant to the situation and referred for a substance use evaluation to a facility and/or health provider professional specializing in substance use disorder treatment, as specified by the UMSN. - The student will be responsible for any expenses related to the substance use evaluation and treatment.